coldfrontlabs/hsts/README.md

 - Visit the configuration page under Administration > Configuration > Security >
   HTTP Strict Transport Security Settings (admin/config/security/hsts) and alter the default settings as desired.

+- If your server is behind an SSL terminated proxy, you can set the HSTS headers to be included on HTTP responses as well.
+Please be advised, however, that the HSTS specification states that the STS headers should only be included on secure connections.

 Issues
 ------